 Hence the constant battle to successfully break up with cheese.

 Just like sedatives, these dairy proteins also cause constipation, which explains why eating cheese makes it hard for us to shit.

 The reason why cheese is way harder to quit than milk is because cheese is just a concentrated form of milk.
 It takes about 10 pounds of milk to make 1 pound of cheese, and during this process most of the water is extracted and what’s left is a high concentration of saturated fat and casein.

 Casein is found in all mammals’ milk including human milk.
-It’s likely that nature designed it this way so that babies would have a blissed out time nursing and in order to be motivated to come back to the teat instead of being disinterested and dying of starvation.
+It’s likely that nature designed it this way so that babies would have a blissed out time nursing in order to be motivated to come back to the teat instead of becoming disinterested and dying of starvation.